gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/buttons.md

 - Simpler Track

 The second and third to bottom rows of pads add a device to the current track, from left to right and bottom to top:
+- Auto Filter
 - Compressor
-- EQ Three
-- Auto Filter
+- Delay
-- Gate
+- Reverb
-- LFO
+- Tuner
 - EQ Eight
 - Utility
 - Limiter